isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-september.md

 _____________

-## <a name="coming-soon-delegated-administrative-privileges-monitoring-and-self-service-removal"></a><a name="11"></a> Binnenkort: controle van gedelegeerde beheerdersbevoegdheden en selfserviceverwijdering
+## <a name="coming-soon-delegated-administrative-privileges-monitoring-and-self-service-removal"></a><a name="11"></a> Binnenkort: Controle van gedelegeerde beheerdersbevoegdheden en verwijderen van selfservice

 ### <a name="categories"></a>Categorieën